 - 1. Change directory to where you want to store the data demo files.
 You will need at least 15Gb of free space to unpack and later run the pipeline just one time with one data set.
 However, at least 50Gb is recommended if several executions are done, though. - 2.
-Retrieve the package with wget or other download tool: - 3. wget ftp://ftp.eso.org/pub/dfs/pipelines/uves/uves-demo.tar.bz2 - 4.
-Unpack it: bunzip2 uves-demo.tar.bz2; tar xvf uves-demo.tar
+Retrieve the package with wget or other download tool: - 3. wget https://ftp.eso.org/pub/dfs/pipelines/instruments/uves/uves-demo-reflex-4.5.tar.gz - 4.
+Unpack it: tar xvzf uves-demo-reflex-4.5.tar.gz